The AES Co. (NYSE:AES) Shares Sold by Walleye Capital LLC

-Walleye Capital LLC lowered its position in shares of The AES Co.
-(NYSE:AES) by 89.9% during the 1st quarter, HoldingsChannel reports.
-The institutional investor owned 14,266 shares of the utilities provider’s stock after selling 127,327 shares during the quarter.
-Walleye Capital LLC’s holdings in The AES were worth $382,000 as of its most recent SEC filing.
+Walleye Capital LLC reduced its stake in The AES Co.
+(NYSE:AES) by 89.9% in the first quarter, HoldingsChannel.com reports.
+The fund owned 14,266 shares of the utilities provider’s stock after selling 127,327 shares during the quarter.
+Walleye Capital LLC’s holdings in The AES were worth $382,000 as of its most recent filing with the Securities & Exchange Commission.

-A number of other hedge funds have also added to or reduced their stakes in AES.
-Capital International Investors increased its stake in The AES by 35.6% during the first quarter.
-Capital International Investors now owns 44,271,361 shares of the utilities provider’s stock valued at $1,186,934,000 after purchasing an additional 11,630,244 shares during the last quarter.
-Parnassus Investments CA acquired a new position in The AES in the first quarter valued at approximately $86,850,000.
-Third Point LLC acquired a new position in The AES in the first quarter valued at approximately $49,598,000.
-Goldman Sachs Group Inc. boosted its stake in The AES by 31.7% in the first quarter.
-Goldman Sachs Group Inc. now owns 6,257,005 shares of the utilities provider’s stock valued at $167,751,000 after acquiring an additional 1,507,011 shares during the period.
-Finally, National Pension Service boosted its stake in The AES by 919.4% in the fourth quarter.
-National Pension Service now owns 1,287,961 shares of the utilities provider’s stock valued at $30,267,000 after acquiring an additional 1,161,618 shares during the period.
-Hedge funds and other institutional investors own 93.04% of the company’s stock.
+A number of other hedge funds also recently modified their holdings of AES.
+Mercer Global Advisors Inc. ADV acquired a new position in The AES in the fourth quarter valued at approximately $241,000.
+Healthcare of Ontario Pension Plan Trust Fund lifted its stake in The AES by 109.8% in the fourth quarter.
+Healthcare of Ontario Pension Plan Trust Fund now owns 10,235 shares of the utilities provider’s stock valued at $241,000 after buying an additional 5,356 shares during the last quarter.
+Cibc World Markets Corp lifted its stake in The AES by 53.0% in the fourth quarter.
+Cibc World Markets Corp now owns 122,557 shares of the utilities provider’s stock valued at $2,880,000 after buying an additional 42,455 shares during the last quarter.
+Public Employees Retirement System of Ohio lifted its stake in The AES by 17.4% in the fourth quarter.
+Public Employees Retirement System of Ohio now owns 330,315 shares of the utilities provider’s stock valued at $7,762,000 after buying an additional 49,054 shares during the last quarter.
+Finally, LPL Financial LLC increased its stake in shares of The AES by 7.6% in the fourth quarter.
+LPL Financial LLC now owns 292,265 shares of the utilities provider’s stock valued at $6,868,000 after purchasing an additional 20,619 shares during the period.
+Institutional investors own 93.04% of the company’s stock.

-A number of equities research analysts have issued reports on the company.
-Susquehanna assumed coverage on The AES in a research note on Monday, June 21st.
-They issued a “positive” rating and a $32.00 target price on the stock.
-Susquehanna Bancshares assumed coverage on The AES in a research note on Monday, June 21st.
-They issued a “positive” rating and a $32.00 target price on the stock.
-TheStreet lowered shares of The AES from a “b-” rating to a “c” rating in a research note on Thursday, May 6th.
-Finally, Morgan Stanley dropped their price target on shares of The AES from $30.50 to $29.00 and set an “overweight” rating on the stock in a research note on Tuesday, May 18th.
-Four analysts have rated the stock with a buy rating, The AES currently has an average rating of “Buy” and a consensus price target of $30.00.
+Several equities research analysts have commented on the stock.
+Susquehanna Bancshares assumed coverage on shares of The AES in a research note on Monday, June 21st.
+They issued a “positive” rating and a $32.00 price target on the stock.
+Morgan Stanley decreased their price target on The AES from $30.50 to $29.00 and set an “overweight” rating for the company in a research note on Tuesday, May 18th.
+Susquehanna initiated coverage on The AES in a research note on Monday, June 21st.
+They issued a “positive” rating and a $32.00 price target for the company.
+Finally, TheStreet cut The AES from a “b-” rating to a “c” rating in a research note on Thursday, May 6th.
+Four investment analysts have rated the stock with a buy rating, The stock currently has an average rating of “Buy” and a consensus price target of $30.00.

+The AES (NYSE:AES) last posted its quarterly earnings data on Wednesday, May 5th.
+The utilities provider reported $0.28 EPS for the quarter, missing the Zacks’ consensus estimate of $0.30 by ($0.02).
+The firm had revenue of $2.64 billion during the quarter, compared to the consensus estimate of $2.39 billion.
+The AES had a positive return on equity of 26.18% and a negative net margin of 2.47%.
+The firm’s quarterly revenue was up 12.7% on a year-over-year basis.
+During the same period in the prior year, the firm posted $0.29 EPS.
+Research analysts expect that The AES Co. will post 1.55 earnings per share for the current fiscal year.

 About The AES